codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 As with any scan, the final step is viewing the scan results.
 Make the scan results available in Codefresh release dashboards (Test Report button) by attaching analysis reports to the pipeline build.

 **Security annotations**
-Correlate the Docker images in Codefresh with the results of the security scanning platform by adding annotations for custom metatdata.
+Correlate the Docker images in Codefresh with the results of the security scanning platform by adding annotations for custom metadata.
 For example, you can add annotations such as the number of issues or the URL of the full report.

 See:
 [Security scanning tests]({{site.baseurl}}/docs/testing/security-scanning/)